AdamWandoch/portioning-app-repo/README.md

 This way when fillet was ie.: 612g it could be cut into 125g + 125g + 125g + 125g + 112g and from the next fillet we would need to first
 cut a "priority cut" of 128g (250g target minus 112g sized offcut).
 This was controlled by operator: when I saw that a lot of 110g to 115g pieces were coming of I had to manually change the portioner setting to target for bigger cuts to compliment the small ones until the balance was more or less right then switch back to 125g target.
-This could be definitely controlled automatically by the iCut software.
+This could be definitely controlled automatically by the I-Cut software.

 Furthermore, what if the off cut size was smaller than the minimum tolerated 110g piece?
 It would go to waste tray and would be hand chopped later for seafood chowder (product of a far lesser value).